About The School

 State education in Kenya is free at kindergarten and primary level, although many children cannot and do not attend because they can’t pay for books, pens, exam fees and uniforms.
 Government schools often have up to 100+ children in one class.

+Even with free state education, many parents can’t afford even the very modest costs needed to send their children to school in the poor areas of Mombasa.
 According to the World Bank, Kenya has huge inequalities in education across the country.
 While Kenya is ranked highly for education compared to the rest of Eastern and Southern Africa, enrolment rates aren’t great in poorer areas where many children leave education around age 12.

 Education was set back by the pandemic, with 50% of children in Kenya unable to access online learning.
 Children from poor backgrounds were affected far more as the shanty towns and slums don’t have access to the internet.